Upgrading Multiple Boosters

 How

-It is also possible to upgrade multiple boosters.
-In this case, one booster will be upgraded one after another in alphabetical order.
-The simplest way to upgrade multiple boosters is to use the "Upgrade All Boosters" button in the toolbar of the Boosters section of the native console:
+It is also possible to schedule multiple Boosters for upgrade at once.
+In this case, one Booster will be upgraded after another in alphabetical order.
+In FileWave 16.3.0 and later, compatible outdated Boosters may already be scheduled automatically after a Server upgrade.
+The simplest way to start that process immediately, or to manually schedule multiple Boosters yourself, is to use the "Upgrade All Boosters" button in the toolbar of the Boosters section of the native console:

-It automatically schedules all boosters to upgrade.
-Alternatively, you can select multiple boosters and use the context menu or toolbar button to upgrade them.
+It automatically schedules all selected Boosters to upgrade.
+Alternatively, you can select multiple Boosters and use the context menu or toolbar button to upgrade them.

 To track the progress of upgrading multiple boosters, you can use the new Booster Upgrade status field mentioned earlier.
 You can also use the new check box Upgrade available which allows you to filter out boosters that have no upgrade available.
 This check box is displayed in both the Boosters and Booster Details tabs: